Analytic and topological realizations of the invariant Thom-Smale complex: Introduction

-Morse theory is a topic connecting analysis and topology via the study of critical points.
-In 1982, Witten proposed an analytic proof of the Morse inequalities.
-In Witten's paper \cite{witten}, the de Rham exterior differentiation $d$ is replaced with $d_{Tf} = e^{-Tf}de^{Tf}$, where $f$ is a Morse function.
-Accordingly, the Hodge Laplacian $(d+d^*)^2$ is replaced with $(d_{Tf}+d_{Tf}^*)^2$.
+In 1982, Witten proposed an analytic way to Morse theory in his influential paper \cite{witten}.
+In his settings, the de Rham $d$ is replaced by $d_{T} \coloneqq e^{-Tf}de^{Tf}$, where $f$ is a generic Morse function, and $T$ is a parameter.
+When $T\to+\infty$, the kernel of the Witten Laplacian $\left(d_T+d_T^*\right)^2$ localizes around the critical points of $f$, deducing the Morse inequalities as corollaries.

-The key observation is, when $T\to+\infty$, the elements of $\ker(d_{Tf}+d^*_{Tf})^2$ concentrate at the critical points of $f$.
-Through this observation, Witten suggested the correspondence between the critical points of $f$ and the harmonic forms, and thus the correspondence between the critical points of $f$ and the de Rham cohomology.

-This technique is now called the Witten deformation.
-In the past 40 years, many efforts have been devoted to give a rigorous account of Witten's idea.
-What we are interested in is the asymptotic technique developed by Bismut and Lebeau in 1991.
-In \cite[Chapters 8-9]{bismutandlebeau}, Bismut and Lebeau generalized Witten's idea by deforming the Dirac operator $D$ into $D_{TV} = D+T\hat{c}(V)$, where $\hat{c}$ is the Clifford action and $V$ is any vector field on $M$.
-They studied the behavior of $D_{TV}$ around the zero set of $V$ and then got estimates of $D_{TV}$ both inside and outside the neighborhood of the zero set of $V$.

-In \cite[Chapters 4-7]{wittendeformation}, Zhang presented some applications of Bismut and Lebeau's asymptotic technique to topics relevant to critical points, including the Poincar\'e-Hopf theorem, the Morse inequalities, the Morse-Smale cohomology and the Atiyah vanishing theorem.

-Following the techniques and examples by Bismut, Lebeau and Zhang, in this paper, we apply the Witten deformation to study a certain type of Morse-Bott functions on a closed oriented manifold equipped with a torus action.

-We still get Morse-Bott type inequalities and Morse-Bott-Smale type chain complexes.
-However, the most important difference between our results and existing results is, for our special type of Morse-Bott functions, even when there exists a nonorientable unstable manifold, both the inequalities and the chain complex do not involve this nonorientable unstable manifold.